punitTecorb/TDD-Mocha/readme.md

 Mocha: Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser, making asynchronous testing simple and fun.

 Chai:Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.

+What we have implemented in this project?
+1. User login via email and password.

 ## Prerequisites
 Express